 Journals are encouraged to follow the “Principles of Transparency and Best Practice in Scholarly Publishing,” which the DOAJ co-created in partnership with The Committee on Publication Ethics (COPE), OASPA, and the World Association of Medical Editors (WAME).

-The DOAJ aims to be the go-to place for scholars to search for quality, peer-reviewed open access content and, as such, it has some pretty specific inclusion criteria.
-In good news, the DOAJ’s indexing criteria are all straightforward and relatively easy to meet!
+The DOAJ aims to be the go-to place for scholars to search for quality, peer-reviewed OA content and, as such, it has some pretty specific inclusion criteria.
+In good news, the DOAJ’s indexing criteria are all straightforward and relatively easy to meet.

 In this section, we overview the DOAJ’s indexing criteria in the order in which they appear on the application form and what you need to know to fulfill them.

 The first step in the DOAJ application process is for journals to confirm that they adhere to the DOAJ’s definition of OA.
-The DOAJ requires all journals to provide a URL to a page on their website where they list an OA statement in accordance with the DOAJ’s fully-OA publishing criteria.
+The DOAJ requires all journals to provide a URL to a page on their website where they list an OA statement.
 This can usually be housed on the journal’s author information page or a journal policies page.

 The DOAJ provides the following example OA statement in its application form: